Hacks to Save Your Oral Health

 4. Spit, don’t rinse.
 After brushing, spit out the excess toothpaste in your mouth instead of rinsing with water — rinsing can wash away helpful fluoride.

-If it’s time to schedule your next clean with our practice, give us a call to make an appointment for your family.
+If it’s time to schedule your next cleaning appointment give us a call!

 Dental Health During Pregnancy